-We moved into our new house in January 2013.
-There was, and still is, plenty of remedial work to do in the house, but by the end of 2013 we had renovated the main reception room that we “live” in.
+I moved into a new house in January 2013.
+Well, new to me, building seems to have started on these houses around 1888.
+There was, and still is, plenty of remedial work to do in the house, but by the end of 2013 I had renovated the main reception room that we “live” in.
 This is the middle floor (it’s a three floor property) and immediately above the wired, AC doorbell in the hall downstairs.
 The thing is, when we get into that room and close the door to stop any noise disturbing Matilda, you can’t hear the doorbell below at all.
 It’s largely easy to hear from other parts of the house.
 I didn’t want to replace the good working doorbell, especially since in my experience outdoor switches last longest when there is AC current going through them.

 So I began researching doorbell extenders but found they were quite pricey and typically required batteries.
 I did find what looked like a suitable system for US voltages and sockets but nothing for the UK.
 So I bagan to wonder if I could just rig something up from a cheap wireless doorbell to have an additional sounder.
 Basically to wire the voltage from the existing wired door bell to a switch of a wireless one.
 Because I usually search for solutions on the Oracle of Google before such undertakings, and didn’t find anything quite like I wanted, I’m adding this to the mix.

 My first problem was trying to convert the 12V AC I had metered in the bell box to something appropriate in DC.
 I looked at the components to build my own circuit for this, but remarkably discovered I could buy something from eBay from China for £1.60 (including postage) that performed the AC to DC conversion with a pot to allow the voltage to be calibrated.
 I will leave you to search for your own.